multiversx/mx-chain-go/txcache/README.md

 When a proposer asks the mempool for transactions, it provides the following parameters:

- - `numRequested`: the maximum number of transactions to be returned
  - `gasRequested`: the maximum total gas limit of the transactions to be returned
  - `baseNumPerSenderBatch`: a base value for the number of transactions to be returned per sender, per selection _pass_.
 This value is used to compute the actual number of transactions to be returned per sender, per selection _pass_, based on the sender's score (see **Paragraph 2**).
  - `baseGasPerSenderBatch`: a base value for the total gas limit of the transactions to be returned per sender, per selection _pass_.
 This value is used to compute the actual total gas limit of the transactions to be returned per sender, per selection _pass_, based on the sender's score (see **Paragraph 2**).
 Due to how the selection is performed, the theoretical maximum gas might be exceeded (a bit), as follows: `theoretical maximum = (baseGasPerSenderBatch - 1) + max(baseGasPerSenderBatch, max gas limit of a transaction)`.
 Think of a sender with maximum score, having two transactions, one with `gasLimit = baseGasPerSenderBatch - 1`, and the other with `gasLimit = max gas limit of a transaction`.